-The Department of Mathematics and Computer Science offers programs of study leading to the Associate of Science in Core Curriculum degrees with a pathway in computer science or mathematics, along with bachelor of science degrees and minors in computer science and mathematics listed on the Programs tab above.
+The Department of Mathematics and Computer Science offers programs of study leading to the Associate of Science in Core Curriculum degrees with a pathway in computer science, engineering, or mathematics, along with bachelor of science degrees and minors in computer science and mathematics listed on the Programs tab above.
 The department also provides courses in support of the curriculums of other departments with the university.
 The minor programs are designed for those students interested in pursuing graduate study or the wide variety of careers in the fields of mathematics and computer science.
 Students in computer science may choose to concentrate in business, mathematics, information assurance, or add a minor in another discipline.
 To be admitted to the department as a major, the student must have a cumulative grade point average of 2.25 or higher.
 The department office is located in Billy C. Black Building room 130.

 All majors and minors in the department must achieve a grade of "C" or better in all mathematics, science, computer science, and business courses.
 A cumulative grade point average of at least 2.25 is required for graduation.